Haileybury School of Mines: Guest Lecture Series

 Abstract

 Autoclave Technology was first applied to lateritic nickel-cobalt (Ni-Co) ores that cannot be concentrated.
-Various technologies were developed for processing of these ores but it was High Pressure Acid Leach (HPAL) that was the breakthrough with whole ore leaching in sulphuric acid at 240-250 degree C and delivering high recoveries of Ni-Co.
+Various technologies were developed for the processing of these ores, but it was High-Pressure Acid Leach (HPAL) that was the breakthrough with whole ore leaching in sulphuric acid at 240-250 degree C and delivering high recoveries of Ni-Co.

-In the early 1980s Sherritt advanced a new technology for processing refractory gold ores by introducing oxygen under pressure into an agitated autoclave operating between 210-230 degree C to convert refractory sulphide minerals to sulphates and greatly increasing gold recovery by cyanidation.
-While competing technologies were developed, Pressure Oxidation (POX) is the go to process for a wide range of refractory gold ores.
+In the early 1980s, Sherritt advanced a new technology for processing refractory gold ores by introducing oxygen under pressure into an agitated autoclave operating between 210-230 degrees C to convert refractory sulphide minerals to sulphates and greatly increasing gold recovery by cyanidation.
+While competing technologies were developed, Pressure Oxidation (POX) is the go-to process for a wide range of refractory gold ores.

-The most recent development has been the introduction of Pressure Oxidative Leach (POL) that operates at lower temperatures in the 160-165 degree C range and uses less oxygen in order to oxidize sulphides to elemental sulphur and enable leaching.
+The most recent development has been the introduction of Pressure Oxidative Leach (POL), which operates at lower temperatures in the 160-165 degree C range and uses less oxygen in order to oxidize sulphides to elemental sulphur and enable leaching.
 This has been used primarily for zinc but has been adapted for processing Ni-Cu-Co concentrates.

 The presentation will cover each of these three areas and detail the history of the processing technologies and the enabling technologies that had to be developed to bring these new technologies into worldwide commercial application.
-Focus will be primarily on Engineering and less on the Extractive Metallurgy aspects of the technologies that has been covered by others elsewhere.
+The focus will be primarily on engineering and less on the extractive machinery aspects of the technologies that have been covered by others elsewhere.

 About the Speaker